How Often Should Equipment Be Calibrated?

 1. Manufacturer’s Recommended Calibration Intervals

-When you want to know how often to calibrate instruments, it’s best to start with the manufacturer’s recommended calibration intervals.
+When you want to know how often to calibrate instruments, it’s best to start with the manufacturer’s calibration frequency standards.
 Usually, a manufacturer will specify the calibration frequency of their instruments in the owner’s manual.
 These specifications will tell users how to calibrate their equipment at the right intervals.

 However, manufacturer-recommended calibration intervals may not be enough for certain applications.
 Some equipment may need to be recalibrated more or less frequently based on use or industry standards, so it’s crucial to adjust your calibration schedule as necessary based on the application.
 Some industry standards that may apply to your equipment include ISO 9001 Registered by NQA and ISO/IEC 17025 and ANSI/NCSL Z540-1-1994 Accredited by ANAB.